JugalJoshi8/XT-Core/JS-ES6/use case/README.md

 UC2---> Use nested callbaks and promises to show how callback chain works.

 UC3---> Implement different apis for TODO List service.

+uc4---> Store values passed as parameter and cache them.
+Return the value from cache if same value is passed again, new             value otherwise